Common introductory FAQs

 Are there any limits on the number of events or registrations I can have?

 Registration limits: A single event can accept a maximum of 1000 registrations at most, regardless of each registration's status in the system.
-In addition, please refer to the Usage Billing help doc to understand how the low-volume free usage and pay-per-use higher volume registration pricing works.
+In addition, please refer to the Usage Billing help doc to understand how our registration pay-per-use pricing works.

 How do people register for my events on Corsizio?

-After you publish your event, meaning that you made the event page go live and be publicly available, you would send your audience a link to your event portal site or the event page or registration form for the event directly in the manner of your choosing.
-Your customers would then fill out Corsizio's 1-step registration form, which you may have configured to collect additional information that you need from your attendees to register for your event.
+As an instructor or event manager, you simply create an account with Corsizio and set up your event registration page.
+After you publish your event, meaning that you made the event page go live and be publicly available online, you would send your audience a link to your event portal site or the event page or registration form for the event directly in the manner of your choosing.
+Your customers would then fill out Corsizio's one-step registration form for your event.
 Your attendees do not create their own accounts with Corsizio.
 By filling out a registration form, they are registering for that event alone and nothing else.
-To learn more, please explore our help doc collection Accepting Registrations.
+To learn more, please explore our help doc collection: Accepting Registrations.

 What can I do with my event registrations?